poly-hammer/poly-hammer-docs/docs/hammer-build-tool/setup.md

     <img class="rounded-image" src="/assets/images/hammer-build-tool/setup/3.png" alt="GitHub authorize" width="500" />
 </div>
 !!!
 Warning
-    Your email tied to your GitHub account must match the one you used when you purchased the product.
+    Your email tied to your GitHub account must match the one you used when you purchased the product from the Poly Hammer website.

 4. After a successful authorization, you will see the page below.